 Located 15 miles southwest of Marysville on a gentle slope reaching back from the Little Blue River, the town Waterville, Kansas, was established in 1868.

-The first settler who located near the present townsite of Waterville was Stearnes Ostrander, early in the spring of 1857.
-He was followed during the same year by some half-dozen settlers, who located on Coon Creek, a short distance from where Waterville would be established.
-The first mill erected in Waterville and vicinity was built in 1858 by William Pearsoll.
-The mill was built on the “combination plan” and used as a saw and grist mill.
-In 1859, more settlers took up claims in the area.
+The first settler near Waterville was Stearnes Ostrander, who arrived in the early spring of 1857.
+That same year, about six more settlers moved to the area along Coon Creek, close to where Waterville would be built.
+The first mill in Waterville and its nearby areas was built by William Pearsoll in 1858.
+This mill worked as both a sawmill and a gristmill.
+In 1859, more settlers arrived and began to take claims in the area.

 When the Central Branch of the Missouri Pacific Railroad was on its way through, it decided to extend west precisely 100 miles from Atchison, Kansas.
 The land was purchased from William Osborn.
 The railroad reached Waterville in November 1867.

 In 1869, the town grew rapidly.
-In the summer of 1869, a school was taught by Miss F. Hartwell, and the Lutheran Church was established.
-In the winter of 1869-70, a frame schoolhouse was erected at the cost of $1,500, with G. B. Vroom being the first teacher.
+In the summer of 1869, Miss F. Hartwell taught a school, and the Lutheran Church was established.
+In the winter of 1869-70, a frame schoolhouse was erected at $1,500, with G. B. Vroom being the first teacher.

-The Waterville Telegraph newspaper was established by Frank A. Root, published on January 1, 1870.
+The Waterville Telegraph newspaper was established by Frank A. Root and published on January 1, 1870.
 In the summer of 1870, the city grain elevator was built by Mrs. Johnson & Haskell.
 On July 30, 1870, Waterville was incorporated.
 In 1870, Waterville doubled in size, business, and population.

 The Riverside Mills, located on the Little Blue River, one-half mile from the business portion of the town, was erected in 1873-74 by R. M. Howard.
 The building was constructed of stone and was four stories.